Manual Collection of COVID-19 Convalescent Plasma

 2. Thawing plasma at 37C upon receipt of order by Transfusion Medicine staff

-3. Signing out component to clinical unit by Transfusion Medicine Staff
+3. Signing out component to clinical unit by Transfusion Medicine Staff to locations treating COVID-19 patients.

 10. Information Technology: Medinfo Hematos IIG customized software to be implemented as soon as possible for all processes